 Amalfi Coast Drive From Sorrento to Positano

-This part of the drive take about 35 to 40 mins, and about a 11 mile drive.
+This part of the drive takes about 35 to 40 mins, and about an 11-mile drive.
 This is a relatively uneventful ride, south from Sorrento and mostly inland over the tall hills of the peninsula to the Amalfi Drive on the southern side of it.
 The first views of the coast as you come down a hairpin road are pretty spectacular, but the not much else happens until you reach the first major stop—that postcard child of the Amalfi Coast, the chichi resort town of Positano.